smallnest/rpcxdump/README.md

 go run github.com/smallnest/rpcxdump
 ```

+If you use win10, you should install [npcap](https://nmap.org/npcap/#download) for pcap.dll, the [win10pcap](http://www.win10pcap.org/) can not capture loopback device such as 127.0.0.1.

 ## Notice

 ~~For windows users, you must install [winpcap](https://www.winpcap.org/install/) or nmap or wireshark for using wpcap.dll.